Stories & Features

-Quantum dot nanocrystals are fluorophores in that they absorb photons of light and then re-emit longer-wavelength photons nearly instantaneously, however, there are some important differences between quantum dots (Qdot® nanocrystals made by Invitrogen Molecular Probes®) and traditional fluorophores.
+Quantum dot nanocrystals are fluorophores that absorb photons and then re-emit longer-wavelength photons nearly instantaneously.
+However, there are some important differences between quantum dots (e.g., Qdot nanocrystals made by Thermo Fisher Scientific) and traditional fluorophores including organic dyes and naturally fluorescing proteins.
 Quantum dots are nanometer-scale clusters of semiconductor atoms, typically coated with an additional semiconductor shell and then a polymer coating to enable coupling to proteins, oligonucleotides, small molecules, etc., which are then used for direct binding of the quantum dots to targets of interest.

-Nanocrystals are extremely bright and highly photostable, allowing them to be archivable for permanent sample storage for pathology applications.
-These Qdots are also ideal for applications requiring high sensitivity and minimum label interference, such as live-cell imaging and dynamic studies.
-Due to the direct relationship between the size of the nanocrystal and the wavelength emitted, a full range of nanocrystals can be made – each with its own distinct emission spectrum and all excited by the same blue or UV wavelength, making nanocrystals a great choice for dense multiplexing.
+Nanocrystals are extremely bright and highly photostable, making them ideal for applications that require high sensitivity with minimal label interference, as well as long-term photostability, such as live-cell imaging and dynamic studies.
+Their excellent photostability also means they are fixable and archivable for permanent sample storage in pathology applications.
+Because there is a direct relationship between the size of a nanocrystal and the wavelength of the emitted fluorescence, a full range of nanocrystals can be made – each with a narrow, distinct emission spectrum and all excited by a single blue or ultraviolet wavelength.
+Thus nanocrystals are ideal for dense multiplexing.
+Some important nanocrystal features that may limit certain applications include their fairly large physical size and long lifetime.